tidbcloud/terraform-provider-tidbcloud/README.md

 You can see the restore task's status is `PENDING` and the cluster's status is `INITIALIZING`.

+After the cluster is `AVAILABLE`, the restore task will be `RUNNING` and turn to `SUCCESS` at last.

-The bad news is the restored cluster is not managed by terraform.
+It is everything ok?
+No, the bad news is the restored cluster is not managed by terraform.

 Don't worry, we can solve it in the next section.

 ### Importing the restore cluster